top of page

 Clumsy.

-Scans the environment often.
+Scans the environment.

 Forgetful.